Do0mi/magnet/DASHBOARD_ENDPOINTS_REPORT.md

 ```

 **Features / الميزات:**
-- When status is set to 'reviewed' or 'contacted', automatically sets `reviewedBy` and `reviewedAt`
+- When status is set to 'reviewed' or 'contacted', automatically sets `reviewedBy` (current user ID) and `reviewedAt` (current timestamp)
-- Allows adding admin notes
+- Allows adding admin notes (notes field, can be set to null)
+- All text fields (needs, reason, notes) are trimmed before storage
+- Status validation ensures only valid status values are accepted
+- Populated fields include user (with business info), product (with owner and category), and reviewedBy

 **Controller Function:** `SpecialOrderController.updateSpecialOrder`
 **File Location:** `controllers/dashboard/special-orders/special-orders-controller.js` (lines 269-351)